 Click on the right-side format image to unfold the output format list.
 Navigate to Apple in the Device section and choose Apple ProRes from the profiles below.

 The default ProRes codec is ProRes 422 HQ after you selected the ProRes format.
-If you want a different ProRes type, go to Parameter settings (below the output format image) and select your wanted ProRes codec from the video encoder drop-down list (as shown in the screenshot).
+If you want a different ProRes type, go to Parameter settings (below the output format image) and select your wanted ProRes codec from the video encoder drop-down list.
+As you can see, you can also convert to ProRes 422, ProRes 422 LT, ProRes 422 Proxy, ProRes 4444 XQ, and ProRes 4444.
+Next, click OK to save the changes.

 Click the bottom triangle button to set an output folder.
 Finally, click Run to start the MP4 ProRes conversion immediately.